 HR: What are the skills someone would need to succeed in your position?

-HR: What's something you do in your job that an outsider wouldn't expect (and maybe you didn't expect before you took the job!)?
+HR: What's something about your job that an outsider wouldn't expect (and maybe you didn't before you took the job)?

 HR: What's a mistake you made early on in your career?